 In 2001, the Bloomfield Community United Methodist Church and parsonage were donated to SWC for one dollar.
 Ongoing renovations have made our AIDS Community Center truly welcoming and accessible for physically challenged people.

-Today more than 25 years later, the Board, Staff, Volunteers and Members of SWC pledge to continue and expand our life-enhancing services until AIDS ceases to exist.
+Today, the Board, Staff, Volunteers and Members of SWC pledge to continue and expand our life-enhancing services until AIDS ceases to exist.

 Shepherd Wellness Community is a non-profit, tax exempt 501(c) 3 charity organization.